Pregnant Anna Duggar Flies To Illinois With Josh, Fans Think They Went To Rehab Center

 — Josh Duggar (@joshduggar) July 19, 2015

 Josh Duggar’s decision was also criticized by skeptics who feared that he wasn’t getting the help that he needed at Reformers.
-Instead of licensed therapists, the recovery center employs Christian counselors who believe that the solutions to all their patients’ problems can be found in the Bible.
-Gawker called the Christian recovery center “little more than a glorified, Bible-based labor camp,” and one source with former ties to the Baptist church that founded the program said that it’s “just another way for the church to make money.”
+Instead of licensed therapists, the recovery center founded by North Love Baptist Church employs Christian counselors who believe that the solutions to all their patients’ problems can be found in the Bible.
+Gawker called the Christian recovery center “little more than a glorified, Bible-based labor camp,” and one source with former ties to the program said that it’s “just another way for the church to make money.”

 Whether or not the program actually helped Josh played no part in Anna Duggar’s decision to stay with him after he cheated on her; as Fox News reports, she announced that she would not be divorcing him long before he returned home from Reformers.
 She cited the marriage vows she made “to God first and then to Joshua, ‘for better or worse, ’til death do we part'” as the reason she decided to stand by her man.